 - Add the olive oil and 1 tablespoon of the butter to a skillet over medium-high heat.
 Let the pan heat up for a few minutes.

 - Add the chicken to the pan and cook for about 4-5 minutes/side until golden.
 Transfer the chicken to a plate and set aside.

 - Reduce the heat to medium.
 Add the remaining butter to the skillet, and once it's melted, stir in the flour and cook for about a minute.

 - Slowly whisk in the broth until the flour has fully dissolved.

 - Add the chicken back to the skillet and cook for another 4-5 minutes or until it has finished cooking through (165F) and the sauce has thickened up a bit more.
 You may need to turn the head down again so it's gently bubbling (you don't want the sauce to get too thick before the chicken is cooked through).

 - Use an instant read meat thermometer to ensure that chicken isn’t overcooked or undercooked.

-- This recipe is quite salty due to the ranch seasoning and chicken broth.
-If you're particularly sensitive to salt but still want to make this recipe, use low (or no sodium) chicken broth, halve the amount of ranch, or make your own homemade ranch seasoning.
+- This recipe is fairly salty due to the ranch seasoning and chicken broth.
+If you’re particularly sensitive to salt but still want to make this recipe, use low (or no sodium) chicken broth, halve the amount of ranch, or make your own homemade ranch seasoning.

 - Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Salt & Lavender makes no guarantees to the accuracy of this information.